muffinista/wayback_exe/README.md

 bot that renders images of old web pages from the Wayback Machine and posts them to Twitter and Tumblr.

+This is my first project in node.js and probably has all sorts of awful issues that should be cleaned up.
+Sorry about that!

 The bot is written in node and includes a few pieces:

 - **scraper.js** -- this script indexes old web pages in the Wayback